abhagsain/recipe-search/README.md

 # Recipe-Search

 A JS Application mainly focused on async JS.
-Built with MVC pattern.
+Built using MVC pattern.

 ## Snapshot